antoyang/NAS-Benchmark/README.md

 This repository includes the code used to evaluate NAS methods on 5 different datasets, as well as the code used to augment architectures with different protocols, as mentioned in our ICLR2020 paper (https://arxiv.org/abs/1912.12522).
 Scripts exemples are provided in each folder.

+## News
+ICLR2020 will be hosted virtually and we will be available for discussion and questions during our Poster Sessions, timings to come soon!
+A 5 min video presenting the paper will also be made public for the conference.

 ## Plots
 All code used to generate the plots of the paper can be found in the "Plots" folder.